Deploy to an Amazon Elastic Kubernetes Service (EKS) cluster¶

 Build the controller manager container image, render the manifests, deploy to the Kubernetes cluster, and tail the controller manager logs:

-to stop tailing the controller manager logs.
+Ctrl + Cto stop tailing the controller manager logs.
 This does not stop the controller manager Pods.
-If you want to start tailing the controller manager logs again, runmake tail
+If you want to start tailing the controller manager logs again, runmake tail. -

 Optional: Build the container image, push it to your container image registry, and render the Kubernetes manifests, but do not apply the manifests to your EKS cluster: